Recursive ascent parser

-In computer science, recursive ascent parsing is a technique for implementing an LALR parser which uses mutually-recursive functions rather than tables.
+In computer science, recursive ascent parsing is a technique for implementing an LR parser which uses mutually-recursive functions rather than tables.
 Thus, the parser is directly encoded in the host language similar to recursive descent.
 Direct encoding usually yields a parser which is faster than its table-driven equivalent for the same reason that compilation is faster than interpretation.
 It is also (nominally) possible to hand edit a recursive ascent parser, whereas a tabular implementation is nigh unreadable to the average human.